Lariime/esx_cokejob/README.md

 --------[ENG]--------

-You NEED this module for esx_weedjob to work :
+You NEED this module for esx_cokejob to work :

 https://github.com/indilo53/fivem-es_extended